New Acquisition: Josef Albers' Interaction of Color

 Albers' interest and dedication to the study of visual perception was key to his work as an artist and teacher.
 In the introduction to The Interaction of Color, Albers discusses his views saying, "In visual perception a color is almost never seen as it really is—as it physically is.
 This fact makes color the most relative medium in art.
 In order to use color effectively it is necessary to recognize that color deceives continually."

 After its initial publication, The Interaction of Color proved to be such a valuable resource for artists that it was printed in many smaller and cheaper formats throughout the 20th century, finally even becoming an iPad app.
 The SCRC staff are very excited to offer this opportunity to view the original prints for a work that is so focused on the integrity of color, without screen resolutions or mass produced paper quality creating variations.
 A special collections setting in the Reading Room or classroom gives our users a unique opportunity to open and manipulate the frames of these prints.
-Continuing the spirit of Albers' teaching, SCRC would especially welcome campus class sessions interested in comparing the work across printed editions and the app to contact Colleen Theisen, Chief Curator, to arrange a class session with this work (cmtheise@syr.edu).
+Continuing the spirit of Albers' teaching, SCRC would especially welcome campus class sessions interested in comparing the work across printed editions and the app to contact scrc@syr.edu to arrange a class session with this work.

 The Interaction of Color by Josef Albers is part of the Special Collections Research Center’s rare books collection (Special Collections Research Center, Syracuse University Libraries).